KleberPF/SierpinskiChaos/README.md

 # SierpinskiChaos

 This is a simulation done in OpenGL, all in one file, inspired by [this](https://www.youtube.com/watch?v=kbKtFN71Lfs) Numberphile video.
+3D version coming soon!

 Demo: